ravishn/OpenFlightsAPI-SpringBoot-AOP-Security-Swagger_old/README.md

     a.
 Flights flying into a specified airport
     b.
 Flights flyout out of a specified airport
     c.
 Flights between 2 specified airports
+5. Authenticate and authorise endpoints using Basic Authorisation(username/password)
+6. Document API using Swagger

 # OpenFlightsAPI-SpringBoot
 SpringBoot application integrated with OpenFlights data to get flights information from airports, airlines and routes